kri-pa08/Animated-Coffee-Shop-Website/README.md

-Anoffee shop website with HTML CSS and JavaScript
+Animffee shop website with HTML CSS and JavaScript